 Products that can help prevent the worst from happening.

 If this video has you worried for one reason or another there are some products out there that could provide a bit of peace of mind.
 I would have to assume that most of these cases involved a parent or caregiver who was rushed, hurried, late, frantic, or forgetful.
-But, whatever the case may be, there are several products on the market for helping you keep track of your children.
+But, whatever the case may be, there are several products on the market to help you keep track of your children.

 Even if you, like myself, feel it’s impossible to forget your own child in a car you know that it only takes a matter of moments for your child to leave your side and end up somewhere they don’t belong.
-For instance if you are playing out in the yard with your kid or at the store and turn around for a moment your child could be feet away from you doing something they shouldn’t.
+For instance, if you are playing out in the yard with your kid or at the store and turn around for a moment, your child could be feet away from you doing something they shouldn’t.

-Stay Vigilant!
+Stay Vigilant

 – Sincere Mommy